 The need to close a school and evacuate students/staff before closing time could arise from a host of unforeseen events, such as a prolonged interruption of power or from a major event such as a fire, earthquake, or severe storm.
-In the event of a major disaster, information will be disseminated in several ways, including:
+In the event of a major disaster, information will be disseminated in a number of ways, including:

 - Posting on the school websites

-The following procedures will be observed about dismissal of students during school hours per SCS Board Policy – School Day #6060 Administrative Rules and Regulations
+The following procedures will be observed about dismissal of students during school hours per MSCS Board Policy – School Day #6060 Administrative Rules and Regulations

 - All persons checking out a student during school hours will be required to present valid identification to the appropriate school personnel.
 No child shall be released to any person except when released as follows: